Josh9182/SQL-Projects/SQL-Portfolio/Analyzing Consumer Database.md

 ## What is the average age of our consumers by profession?

-Due to the table having 179 unique professions, we will limit the results to just 5 random rows to not cloud up the document.
+Due to the table having 179 unique professions, we will limit the results to just five random rows to not cloud up the document.

 [In]